 Golden State Water Company has 550 statewide employees who are water utility professionals, including drinking water experts, water infrastructure managers and a 24-hour customer service center.
 Claremont customers can speak to a trained professional day or night that can address any question or, if necessary, schedule a free home visit.
 Asserting that the city could replicate service residents today receive and pay to acquire the system without dramatic rate increases is misleading and a disservice to Claremont’s citizens.
 Equally misleading is the suggestion that a takeover won’t lower rates in the near term, but they will in the future.

-It’s important to know that all providers, public and private, are facing increased costs to ensure that water moves safely from its source to your tap.
+It’s important to know that all providers, municipal and regulated, are facing increased costs to ensure that water moves safely from its source to your tap.
 Remarkably, this service is provided to customers for less than a penny per gallon.
 Claremont residents benefit from having a top-class water provider that doesn’t take away tax dollars from police or fire protection to pay for wells, mains or treatment plants, or to purchase water.

 Claremont residents will undoubtedly hear promises that a water system takeover is a good business decision.
 Promises are easy to make, but those who ignore history are doomed to repeat it.
 History has demonstrated that Claremont’s potential eminent domain takeover of Golden State Water Company will result in residents paying higher water rates and higher taxes, without receiving a higher level of service.